LoamNet/net.loam.package.utils/README.md

 # net.loam.utils
 A series of small Unity utilities, extensions, and more to assist with development.

+## Setup
+1. Create a new unity project with the version specified in package.json (2020.3 lts)
+2. Clone this repo into the packages folder
+3. Load unity

+## Contents

 ### Menu Items
 - **'Copy Meta GUID to Clipboard'** - When selecting an asset in the project view, the meta GUID can be copied to the clopboard via a right-click menu.
 This helps with things like manual reference checking.